quicwg/base-drafts/draft-ietf-quic-http.md

 Once the CONNECT method has completed, only DATA frames are permitted to be sent on the stream.
 Extension frames MAY be used if specifically permitted by the definition of the extension.
-Receipt of any other frame type MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.
+Receipt of any other frame type MUST be treated as a stream error of type H3_FRAME_UNEXPECTED.

 The TCP connection can be closed by either peer.
 When the client ends the request stream (that is, the receive stream at the proxy enters the "Data Recvd"